-Actual emissions from HFCs have been calculated to 701 674 tonnes CO_2 equivalents.
-In 2013, emissions were 782 163 tonnes CO_2 equivalents /29/.
-It is a decrease of approx. 80 489 tonnes CO_2 equivalents.
-The decrease occures from lower consumption and emission from commercial refrigeration stock of HFC-134a and HFC-404A.
+Actual emissions of HFCs have been calculated to 609 173 tonnes $CO_2$ equivalents.
+In 2015, emissions were 633 928 tonnes $CO_2$ equivalents /27/.
+It is a decrease of approx. 24 800 tonnes $CO_2$ equivalents.
+Even though there are several sources with a smaller increase of emissions, there is a total net decrease because of lower consumption and emission from commercial refrigeration stock of HFC-404A.